 And, of course, there was the mandatory Romeo prowling around.
 He positioned himself in the isle beside me, stretching loudly and vigorously in order to make his athletic figure as conspicuous as possible.
 Then he “found” a coin on the floor and asked, with a twinkle, if it was mine.
 More than once, actually.
 Stinker.

 So anyway, I’m a stranger in a strange place again.

 There are security bars on the windows here too–elegant, wrought iron security bars.
 Not to keep danger in, as in your case, but to keep it out.
 I know there are also places in American cities where there are bars on the windows.
 Many houses and businesses in our own little hometown have bars on the windows.
 But these bars remind me that this is the Middle East, no matter how many American flags I see, and Christians are being crucified and beheaded not far away, in neighboring Islamic states… I know how much you wish that you too were suffering for doing the right thing instead of for doing the wrong thing, and it makes me wonder what would happen if all of Christ’s followers everywhere wore orange coveralls for a day.

 Do you think it might put some things into perspective?
 Do you think it would resolve some identity issues and relationship issues?

 I’m dying for quiet today.
 Is it quiet where you are?
 I know too much quiet can be almost as oppressive as too much noise.

 I hope they’re treating you ok, uncle dear.
 I’m sure God has a purpose for you in there.
-Sorry I can’t send you something—a fancy little chessboard or a little vial of perfumed oil.
+Sorry I can’t send you something—a little chessboard or a little vial of spikenard.
 I know how much you like things that smell good.

 Wish you were here.